awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

 **To deploy a Kubernetes storage class, persistent volume claim, and sample application to verify that the CSI driver is working**

-This procedure uses the [Dynamic volume provisioning for Amazon S3 ](https://github.com/kubernetes-sigs/aws-fsx-csi-driver/tree/master/examples/kubernetes/dynamic_provisioning_s3)from the [Amazon FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) GitHub repository to consume a dynamically\-provisioned Amazon FSx for Lustre volume\.
+This procedure uses the [Dynamic volume provisioning for Amazon S3 ](https://github.com/kubernetes-sigs/aws-fsx-csi-driver/tree/master/examples/kubernetes/dynamic_provisioning_s3)from the [FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) GitHub repository to consume a dynamically\-provisioned FSx for Lustre volume\.

 1. Create an Amazon S3 bucket and a folder within it named `export` by creating and copying a file to the bucket\.